simonpedrogonzalez/scludam/docs/source/quickstart.rst

 From there, you can download data from GAIA, load a file, run the analysis pipeline, plot and save results.

+NOTES:
-NOTE: For plotting to display correctly, you need to have the corresponding library installed, such as `PyQt6` in your environment.
+- For plotting to display correctly, you need to have the corresponding library installed, such as `PyQt6` in your environment.
+- The CLI tool is still rudimentary, it will exit on some incorrect inputs.
+Follow the directions of the prompts carefully.

 Main functionality example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^